iliyan-trifonov/mycv-json2html/README.md

 [See it in action here](https://iliyan-trifonov.com "Iliyan Trifonov's CV").

+My CV: create your online CV with Angular and Twitter Bootstrap.
+Configure it only with one JSON file.

 A SPApplication containing only static resources: HTML, CSS and JavaScript.

 It needs the config.json file to be populated with your CV data and everything else will be done automatically creating a beautiful HTML5 responsive web page(s) showing your own CV.

 Sections in the CV: Personal information, Skills, Languages, Work experience, Education and training and Personal projects.